BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/15_1_Accessing_Bitcoind_with_C.md

 ```
 ## Appendix II: Getting Mining Info

 Here's the complete code for the `getmininginfo` command, with organized variable initiatialization, error checking, and variable cleanup.
-For this example we use a regtest network and show it's output.
+For this example we use a testnet network and show it's output.
 ```
 file: getmininginfo.c